brillout/wildcard-api/readme.md

 };
 ~~~

-Note that you should not purposely throw exceptions:
+Note that you should not deliberately throw exceptions:
 ~~~js
 endpoints.getTodoList = async function() {
   if( !this.user ) {